 Separate financial statements are provided for governmental funds.
-The Major individual governmental funds and the nonmajor fund are reported as separate columns in the fund financial statements.
+The major individual governmental fund, the general fund, is reported as a separate column in the fund financial statements.

 The financial activities of the Commission and its blended component unit are recorded in individual funds, each of which is deemed to be a separate accounting entity.
 The Commission uses fund accounting to report on its financial position and results of operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain government functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.